See sample business cover letters that will get jobs. Get step-by-step business cover letter writing tips. Read more!

 To beat them—

-Show them your customer satisfaction and company image abilities are second to none with the perfect customer service manager skills section:
+Show them your customer satisfaction and company image abilities are second to none with the perfect customer service skills section:

 Top 20 Customer Service Manager Skills